 This multi-streaming method was used for the first implementation of Visapult, developed under the NGI program for the Combustion Corridor project.
-The Distributed Parallel Storage System (DPSS), developed by LBL's Distributed Computing Group, provides a data source that improved multi-streamed TCP performance by striping the network streams was across multiple hosts and network adaptors [13].
+The Distributed Parallel Storage System (DPSS), developed by LBL's Distributed Computing Group, provides a data source that improved multi-streamed TCP performance by striping the network streams across multiple hosts and network adaptors [5].
 The TCP window sizes, buffer sizes, and blocking parameters were carefully tuned to maximize performance.
-Visapult network I/O receives occur in the background, while Visapult is simultaneously volume rendering its current data payload.
 In order to achieve complete overlap of computation and I/O, the network performance must be extremely high; hence the aggressive use of TCP multi-streaming.
-At SC00 in Dallas Texas, we were able to achieve peak throughput rates of 1.5Gigabits/sec on an OC48, with a sustained rate of about 660Mbps over a 60-minute window (see Figure 4).
+At SC00 in Dallas Texas, we were able to achieve peak throughput rates of 1.5Gigabits/sec on an OC48, with a sustained rate of about 660Mbps over a 60- minute window (see Figure 4).
 While this was sufficient to win the SC 2000 Bandwidth Challenge with nearly twice the performance of the nearest competitor, this was still only 60% (peak) and 25% (sustained) of the theoretical line rate, respectively, of the OC-48 link used during the contest.
+The network throughput was extremely erratic as shown in Fig 4.
 On a shared WAN, >50% utilization is still admirable, but these were dedicated links that were entirely uncongested.
-Furthermore, the aggressive tuning of the TCP parameters indicates that we cannot idly blame the "wizard gap" [14] for this performance deficit.
-So even with tuning and a dedicated link, we cannot fully exploit the link bandwidth using the TCP protocol.
+Furthermore, the aggressive tuning of the TCP parameters indicates that we cannot idly blame the "wizard gap" for this performance deficit.
+So even with tuning and a dedicated link, we cannot efficiently exploit the link bandwidth using the TCP protocol.